gbd77rc/esp32-iot-x509/docs/FirmwareDevelopment.md

      60022:VRB:1:Been alive for 60 seconds
 ```

 This is the log I got after loading it and connect to a WiFi router.
 You will notice the GPS data has be reset to 0.0 as it does give my location.
 You will also notice that the Epoch/Time starts at 1st Jan 1970, but after a while it gets the correct date/time.
+This happens sometimes, I think its due to NTP checking issue in the third party library.
+The code checks to see if the epoch time is sensible, as it is greater then 1st Jan 2020, and only then will send the data to the cloud.